 Konstantin Stanislavsky – great theater director

 Konstantin Stanislavsky was a Russian theater director, actor and teacher, theater reformer.
-He was the creator of the famous system of actor training, which has a great popularity in Russia and in the world.
+Actually, he was the creator of the famous system of actor training, which has a great popularity in Russia and in the world.
 In 1936 Stanislavsky became the first People’s Artist of the USSR.
-He was one of the most influential theater personalities of the twentieth century.
+To tell the truth, he was one of the most influential theater personalities of the twentieth century.

 In 1888 he became a founding member of the Moscow Society of Art and Literature.
 In 1898, together with Vladimir Nemirovich-Danchenko he founded the Moscow Art Theatre.